eklem/justini/README.md

 ```

 ### Python
 I don't remember how I set up this, but using Python v2.
+Anything that will make the Waveshare display work is okay.
+It can be used from a C library too.

 ### Node.js - latest version (v14 for now)
 [audstanley / NodeJs-Raspberry-Pi](https://github.com/audstanley/NodeJs-Raspberry-Pi)